-When most people eat a lot of food, they inevitably eat a lot more salt and carbohydrate than normal.
+And when most people eat a lot of food, they inevitably eat a lot more sodium and carbohydrate than normal.

 Sodium brings water into cells, which is why eating large amounts of it can increase your total body water stores.
 Most people would call this “bloating” or “water retention” and you’ve probably noticed it after eating a large, salty “cheat meal,” like pizza, burritos, or fries.

-A single high-sodium meal could increase your whole-body water stores enough to add several pounds of water.
-This might stay reflected on the scale for several days before your body excretes the extra sodium and water.
+A single high-sodium meal could increase your whole-body water stores enough to add several pounds to your body weight.
+This might increase your scale weight for several days before your body disposes of the excess sodium and water retention.

-Carbohydrate is mostly stored in the muscles and liver as glycogen.
-Every gram of glycogen is stored with 3 to 4 grams of water, which means that if you consume 400 grams of carbs, that could bring along 1200 to 1600 grams (~3 to 4 pounds) of water into your muscles and liver.
+Carbohydrate is stored in the muscles and liver in the form of glycogen.
+Every gram of glycogen is stored with 3 to 4 grams of water, which means if you consume 400 grams of carbs, that could bring along 1200 to 1600 grams (~3 to 4 pounds) of water into your muscles and liver.

-Taken together, the increase in sodium, carbohydrate, and water storage could bump your weight up by five to ten pounds overnight.
+Taken together, the increase in sodium, carbohydrate, and water storage could bump your weight up by 5 to 10 pounds or more overnight.

-The bottom line is that if you eat 1,000 to 1,500 calories more than your maintenance needs in a single day, you may only gain around a fifth of a pound of body fat, even if your scale weight tells a different story.
+The bottom line is if you eat 1,000 to 1,500 calories more than you need to maintain your weight in a single day, you’ll probably only gain ⅕ to ¼ of a pound of fat, even if your scale weight tells a different story.

 But what if you’re the kind of person who likes to really “turn it loose” when you go off the rails?

 You know, instead of eating a large bowl of oatmeal and a bar of chocolate (~1,000 calories), you decide to demolish an entire pizza, a milkshake, and a 16-ounce pack of Twizzlers (6,000 calories).